ejgallego/coq-lsp/README.md

 - If you install `coq-lsp` simultaneously with VSCoq, VSCode gets confused and neither of them may work. `coq-lsp` will warn about that.
 If you know how to improve this, don't hesitate to get in touch with us.
-- VS Code may send request completions with a stale document, this will be fixed in a new upstream release, c.f. https://github.com/ejgallego/coq-lsp/issues/273

 ### Working With Multiple Files